7 MIN READ

 Related Article | The Finance Dictionary: Learn the jargon your Finance friends speak!

 What is a Social Security Number (SSN)?

-Given that it represents an individual's legal immigration status, this number alone makes it easier to carry out essential daily tasks, including opening a bank account, building credit, and filing medical forms.
+Given that it represents an individual's legal immigration status for a permanent resident, this number alone makes it easier to carry out essential daily tasks, including opening a bank account, building credit, and filing medical forms.

 A valid SSN also ensures eligibility for retirement benefits later on.
 Perhaps the only lifestyle-related application that doesn’t require an SSN is a credit card application, though even this is guaranteed to prove much easier with a valid social security number and credit file behind you.

 SSN numbers go along with the taxpayer ID number, federal income tax forms, the EIN Number (Employer ID or Employer Identification number), and many other forms of federal tax identification number documents when trying to apply for jobs, filling out a state tax filing or federal tax return, and more.